 Overall, the experimental evidence on various categories of school inputs suggests that most of the "business as usual" patterns of expenditure seem to be rather ineffective at improving education outcomes.
 Why might this be the case?
 As I discuss further in sections 3.3 and 3.4, there is considerable evidence to suggest that providing traditional inputs to schools does not typically alleviate binding constraints (of pedagogy and governance) to improving learning outcomes in many low-income settings.
-Thus, better inputs may have a positive impact in settings where these other binding constraints have been alleviated, but appear to have more limited impact on learning outcomes in developing country settings where constraints in pedagogy and governance are more first order.
+Thus, better inputs may have a positive impact was significantly positively correlated with student test score gains in schools that received both feedback reports and performance-linked bonuses for teachers.
+Thus, when teachers were rewarded for improving student test in settings where these other binding constraints have been alleviated, but appear to have more limited impact on learning outcomes in developing country settings where constraints in pedagogy and governance are more first order.